pipiscrew/timeline/health/ions.md

 * [himalayan salt lamp](https://www.amazon.com/dp/B07BC6KZ2V)
 * [indoor water fountain](https://www.amazon.com/dp/B07JZF5F67)
 * Various grounding systems are available that enable frequent contact with the Earth, such as while sleeping, sitting at a computer, or walking outdoors.
 These are simple **conductive** systems in the form of sheets, mats, wrist or ankle bands, adhesive patches that can be used inside the home or office, and footwear.
 These applications are connected to the Earth via a cord inserted into a grounded wall outlet..... [read more](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4378297/)
+* Take a [shower](https://www.marksdailyapple.com/negative-ions-health/).
+The closest thing many of us get to moving water is our regular showers.
+And that’s not so bad.
+Moving water is moving water, and showers do a good job of producing negative ions in their own right.

 [source Holisticlakewood - Negative Is Positive](https://holisticlakewood.com/when-a-negative-is-positive/) ([mirror](https://www.dropbox.com/s/0lv03poefjogeeq/Holisticlakewood%20-%20Negative%20Is%20Positive.pdf?dl=1))